julia1coursera/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk imputed_steps_per_day](figure/imputed_steps_per_day.png)

-Imputing missing data had very little impact on the present analyses, as shown by the following details:
+Based on the simple imputation strategy (described above) the imputation of missing values had very little impact on the present analyses.
+The absence of major impact is shown by the following details:

 Mean total steps per day with imputed values was 10766.